 Overview

-Jill Woodhouse, a field instructor and former water engineer, developed this lesson to help students explore the complexities of water use and weather modification in the drying American West.
-This activity invites students to analyze climate data, consider diverse perspectives, and collaborate on solutions to real-world water challenges, while also building science and social-emotional learning (SEL) skills.
+Jill Woodhouse, a field instructor and former water engineer, developed this cloud seeding mediation lesson to help students explore the complexities of water use and changing weather in the drying American West.
+This mediation activity invites students to analyze climate data, adopt diverse perspectives, and collaborate on solutions to real-world water challenges, while also building science and social-emotional learning (SEL) skills.

 Goals

-• Understand competing demands on limited water resources
+• Build understanding around competing demands for limited water resources

 • Strengthen communication and collaboration skills